-- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
-See Section 10 of this chapter for more information. - If your Level 2 Appeal is turned down and you meet the requirements to continue with the appeals process, you must decide whether you want to go on to Level 3 and make a third appeal.
+- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal). - If your Level 2 Appeal is turned down, and you meet the requirements to continue with the appeals process, you must decide whether you want to go on to Level 3, and make a third appeal.
 The details on how to do this are in the written notice you get after your Level 2 Appeal. - The Level 3 Appeal is handled by an Administrative Law Judge or attorney adjudicator.
-Section 10 in this chapter tells more about Levels 3, 4 and 5 of the appeals process.
+Section 9 in this chapter tells more about Levels 3, 4 and 5 of the appeals process.

-What if you are asking us to pay you back for our share of a bill you have received for medical care?
+What if you are asking us to pay you for our share of a bill you have received for medical care?

-If you want to ask us for payment for medical care, start by reading Chapter 7 of this booklet, Asking us to pay a bill you have received for covered medical services or drugs.
+If you want to ask us for payment for medical care, start by reading Chapter 7 of this booklet: Asking us to pay our share of a bill you have received for covered medical services or drugs.
 Chapter 7 describes the situations in which you may need to ask for reimbursement or to pay a bill you have received from a provider.
 It also tells how to send us the paperwork that asks us for payment.